 Why This Matters

 Promoting youth development has always been a priority at WCA.
 Research has clearly demonstrated the connection between young children’s healthy emotional development and their lifelong cognitive and social functioning.
 The Centers for Disease Control states “Positive youth development programs strengthen young people’s sense of identity, belief in the future, self-regulation, and self-efficacy as well as their social, emotional, cognitive, and behavioral competence.”
-WCA takes a multi-faceted approach in
+WCA takes a multi-faceted approach in youth development and mental health.

 PROMOTING MENTAL HEALTH